top of page

 From Shoemaker's Daughter to Baby Farmer

-Amelia Dyer was born Amelia Elizabeth Hobley in 1836 in the village of Pyle Marsh near Bristol.
-Her early life was unremarkable: she was the daughter of a master shoemaker, and for the time, she had a somewhat privileged upbringing.
-She could read and write—a rare asset for working-class Victorian women—which would later serve her in ways that no schoolmaster could have imagined.
+Amelia Elizabeth Hobley was born on 27 November 1837 in Pyle Marsh, near Bristol.
+Her father was a master shoemaker, and for the time she had a relatively privileged upbringing.
+She could read and write, rare for working-class Victorian women, and that literacy would later prove central to how she found her victims.

 Dyer advertised her services in newspapers, describing herself as "highly respectable"